MeeFoundation/ecosystem/README.md

 ### Personal Data Services

-A PDService is a user-consumable service for managing personal data.
-They are layered on top of lower-level [PDStore](PDStore.md) components and add higher level services such as data syncronization to external data sources, and often user interfaces for editing data, granting access.
+- [Personal Data Services](PersonalDataServices.md) - services for managing personal data.
+They are layered on top of lower-level *Personal Data Store* components and add higher level services such as data syncronization to external data sources, and user interfaces for editing data, granting access.

-- [PDService](PDService.md) - a review of personal data services for end-users

-### Personal Data Stores
+### Tech

-A PDStore is low data storage component that stores personal data in a secure and structured manner.
-A PDStore is a building block for building higer-level, user-consumable [PDServices](PDService.md).
+- [Personal Data Stores](PDStores.md) - storage components that store personal data in a secure and structured manner.
+A *Personal Data Store* is a building block for building end-user Personal Data Services.

-- [PDStore](PDStore.md) - review of personal data stores

 ### Contributions